Spiritual Love (film)

+In the film, a man offers years of his own life to release a female ghost from the afterlife.
+He proceeds to reject his unfaithful girlfriend, and to start a romantic relationship with the ghost.
+His former girlfriend kills herself in a failed attempt to reclaim his affection.
+The girlfriend returns as a vengeful ghost, and the other female ghost has to sacrifice herself in order to rescue her lover.

 Plot

-A man named Pu Yung-tsai lives with his cousin who is a student Feng shui and Maoshan.
+A man named Pu Yung-tsai lives with his cousin who is a student of Feng shui and Maoshan.
 Yung-tsai buys an antique desk from a second-hand shop and inside is a suicide letter written by a young woman called Wei Hsiao-tieh.
 Yung-tsai replies to the letter and gives up 3 years of his life, so the woman is able to come back to Earth as a ghost and get away from her forced marriage in the afterlife.
 When Yung-tsai splits up with his girlfriend, May, because he caught her having an affair, he begins a relationship with Hsiao-tieh.
 May wants to get back together with Yung-tsai because her rich boyfriend has dumped her and she is pregnant.
 She stages a fake suicide attempt to win back Yung-tsai but it backfires and she dies.

 May then returns as a ghost in a night club and Yung-tsai, his cousin, his cousin's mentor and his friend attempt to get rid of her spirit.
 She chases them all around the club trying to kill them.
 Hsiao-tieh makes a deal with her husband to go back to him, if he will save Yung-tsai and his friends.
 The husband then turns up and consumes May's ghost before returning to his own realm with Hsiao-tieh.